Kate BystrovaKB

 Mustard - A surreal comedy about friends, real and imagined.

-As Megan mentioned above, not every journalist is going to be able to make it to your show – so give them all the media you can to make them feel like they were there.
+Not every journalist is going to be able to make it to your show, so give them all the media you can to make them feel like they were there.
 It will help them reflect the feeling of your event in their write-up and pair it with first-hand footage of what actually went on.

-If you can, embed your media directly into your press release so that it has a better visual impact and to make it easier for your contact to navigate.
-If you're worried about overloading your email with multimedia and ending up in spam, use a service like Prezly to host and distribute your press releases, or link to your media assets online – here's how you can set up an online press kit to do just that.
+If you can, add images to your press release directly, so that it has a better visual impact and to make it easier for your contact to navigate.
+If you're worried about overloading your email with embedded multimedia and ending up in spam, use a service like Prezly to host and distribute your press releases, or link to your media assets online.

 The other reason to lead with a bold visual?
 It's eye-catching.
 Better yet, it conveys the spirit of your event, setting the theme for the reader before they've even read a word.